Evernote/evernote-sdk-php/README.md

 Prerequisites
 -------------
+This SDK makes use of PHP namespaces, and as such requires PHP 5.3 or later.

 In order to use the code in this SDK, you need to obtain an API key from http://dev.evernote.com/documentation/cloud.
 You'll also find full API documentation on that page.

 In order to run the sample code, you need a user account on the sandbox service where you will do your development.
 Sign up for an account at https://sandbox.evernote.com/Registration.action